Navi esports club launches ‘metaverse’ with DMarket in-game trading platform

 Navi fans will be able to use their Navi Avatars and Navi digital items in multiple games, cross-game and cross-platform.

 The project is powered by the software application Drop, developed by Los Angeles-based DMarket.
 It took DMarket about eight months and around $1 million to develop this app.
-Using blockchain — the secure and transparent decentralized ledger — DMarket has made a decentralized, cross-game marketplace, which lets gamers freely trade and sell in-game assets, earning real value for those virtual items.
+Using blockchain (the secure and transparent decentralized ledger) DMarket has made a decentralized, cross-game marketplace, which lets gamers freely trade and sell in-game assets, earning real value for those virtual items.

 Drop features multiple mechanics for fans to create a new “metaverse” and grow it together with their gaming idols.
 This metaverse connects real and virtual worlds, gives each participant the opportunity to get closer to their team and get rewarded for their support.